erick805/rickylau-dev/content/blog/react-hooks/index.md

 In order to set up a class component, you need a fair bit of boilerplate code which is not limited to your conventional `constructor()` within your class, and the `super()` for extending the component.

-The return needs to be wrapped in a `render()` lifecycle function and it is necessary to add the context of this in object oriented programming.
+For instance, it is necessary to add the `this` context in class components.

-Not to mention, you have to bind the context of this in the `constructor()`.
+We would need to bind the concept of `this` because of **implicit binding** in vanilla JavaScript.

+_When we pass the event handler function reference as a callback like this:_

+`<button type="button" onClick={this.handleIncrement}>+</button>`

+We lose the context of `this` because `handleIncrement()` becomes just a regular function call without an owner object.

+In this case, the value of `this` falls back to default binding and points to the global object or undefined if the function being invoked is using strict mode.

+Finally, we need to wrap our return statement in the `render()` function.

 <h4 align="center">What is a React Hook?</h4>